QingZ11/nebula-website/content/en/posts/automate-workflows-with-github-action/index.md

 Given the previous experience of using GitLab CI, we realized that the first choice is a product with deep integration with GitHub, meaning that you can share the entire open source ecosystem of GitHub and call the APIs natively.

-Coincidently, GitHub Action 2.0 was released in 2019.
+Coincidentally, GitHub Action 2.0 was released in 2019.
 So Nebula Graph became the explorer.

 For us, GitHub Action is awesome in the following ways: